npmcdn-to-unpkg-bot/jyng.github.io/_posts/2016-02-07-mydomino-dashboard.md

 ## Building a better way to manage homeowners' path towards clean energy

-Domino is a committed to helping people contribute to a more sustainable planet while saving them money .
+Domino is a committed to helping people contribute to a more sustainable planet while saving them money.
 Concierges assess homeowners utility habits and recommend clean energy products that can help them save money.

 ## Problem